 It has traditionally borrowed from other fields depending on the interests of the time and place.

 This piecemeal approach has led to various schools of architecture emerging over time, eventually leading to an education that emphasized abstract concepts over the practice of craft.

 Armed with a biological understanding of cognitive perception, the field is beginning to embrace architecture as a humanistic trade charged with the design of buildings as “soul anchors” (in the words of architect Richard Neutra) or sensoriums where all the residents’ senses, as well as the mind, are engaged and nurtured.

 The symposium showed how science is leading the way back to an architecture that is more humane, not only closer to nature, but an extension of it.

 The event was organized by the Driehaus Foundation, a Chicago-based organization whose philanthropic work includes supporting viable, healthy urban environments.

 The Foundation also supports art and culture, investigative reporting and government accountability, and provides opportunities for the working poor.

-If you’re interested in the 2017 Driehaus Symposium thought-provoking sessions, they are now available on You Tube in nine sessions.
+If you’re interested in the 2017 Driehaus Symposium thought-provoking sessions, they are now available on You Tube.